 The video details how payments, incentives, and quality strategies align in the pathway options.

-The application for both five-year demonstration programs should be available in July 2019.
+The application for both five-year demonstration programs should be available in the summer of 2019.

 Following are additional details, information, and resources on both demonstration programs: